 While it might not help you with the old shoes you have on hand now, knowing you can buy shoes designed to be composted can help next time you’re shoe shopping.
 We hope to see more compostable shoes on the market as more brands consider sustainable end-of-life options for their shoes.

-Brands like BLUEVIEW already make 100% biodegradable shoes, and Vivobarefoot is developing a made-to-order, 3D printed, recyclable, and compostable shoe.
+Brands like BLUEVIEW already make 100% biodegradable shoes, and Vivobarefoot is developing a made-to-order, 3D printed, recyclable, and by some accounts, a compostable shoe (though as of late 2025, it looks like they’re not there yet).

 How to Dispose of Old Shoes Responsibly